Preetham-01/Calculator/README.md

 # Calculator Project

-This is a simple web-based calculator application built using HTML, CSS, and JavaScript.
+This is a simple web-based calculator application built using HTML, CSS & JavaScript.

 # Features: